Sakura thought she was out of tears.

 “Until then, I’m curious about your impression without such.
 What I want you to focus on are the same sorts of things you would with a renegade interview.
 Understood?”

-When they get the notification that things are ready, Giovanni taps the screen beside the door, then walks in.
+Once things are ready, Giovanni taps the screen beside the door, then walks in.
 Tahu gets only a glimpse of what’s inside, then it closes, and he’s left to watch on the monitor.

 The experimental life form hangs suspended in his pod, various media systems around it to play him music or display videos or digital books.
 The computer terminals and chairs are all empty, the guard and their pokemon absent.
 He spots the new addition of the mobile life support suit, which hangs nearby in its own chamber where it can be serviced and deployed as needed.
 It’s apparently used more and more often these days, as Mewtwo leaves his chamber to interact with the rest of the facility, and spend time outside.
 Giovanni stopped requiring his own presence for those; according to Sabrina, the Leader’s creation seems content to simply stand and stare, or walk around the manor grounds.